sentientmachin3/dotfiles/README.md

 ## Neovim setup

-Neovim is configured to behave similarly to VSCode.
+Neovim is configured to behave "similarly" to VSC***.
 To make it work you just need to install the Lazy plugin manager and you are good to go.

 ## Color themes